Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows that there are currently 55 active public transport stops operating in the Beeliar-Wattleup area.
-These stops serve a mix of bus routes, with a total of 6 individual routes providing service.
-This results in 979 weekly passenger trips across all routes.
+The analysis of public transport in Beeliar - Wattleup shows that there are currently 55 active transport stops operating.
+These stops serve a mix of bus routes, with a total of 6 individual routes providing service to the area.
+Collectively, these routes facilitate 979 weekly passenger trips.

-The report rates transport accessibility as good, with residents typically located approximately 284 meters from their nearest transport stop.
-On average, there are 139 trips per day across all routes, which equates to around 17 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located around 284 meters from their nearest transport stop.
+Across all routes, service frequency averages approximately 139 trips per day, equating to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport